Saturday, May 31, 2008

 An Unfinished Life

 Jeff Cooley is exhibiting the work of Allen Butler Talcott at the Cooley Gallery in Old Lyme, Ct through June 7th.
 Talcott died in 1908 at the age of 41.
-The exhibit makes me want to sit and stare and study.

 Normally I don't care for the work of the Lyme Impressionists.
 The style is way overdone in this area, in particular.
 The whole plein air notion is anathema to me.
 But this guy's sense of atmosphere is stunning.